flokleiser/nextjs-flo/README.md

 ## Currently working on:

+- [ ] Homepage different animations for each card segment?

 - [ ] Links page picture hover --> animations, with animatepresence etc

 - [ ] Navbar animation